 - Individuals who shown tremendous persistance to achieve a college education.

 - Individuals who have made a contribution to self, community, and family.

 The award is a monetary award of $250, accompanied by an engraved plaque, provided by the University of Arizona Alumni Association.
 The Vice President for Student Affairs provides the funding for this award.

-Nomination forms can be found online at: 2017 Centennial Achievement Awards Undergraduate nomination form, beginning August 21, 2017.
+Nomination forms can be found online at: 2018 Centennial Achievement Awards Undergraduate nomination form, beginning August 27, 2018.
 Application forms will be sent to eligible nominees via email.
-Submit nominations online, on or before 12:00 pm on Friday, September 8, 2017.
+Submit nominations online, on or before 12:00 pm (noon) on Monday, September 10, 2018.
 Late nominations will not be considered.

 In the fall of 1987, the Division of Student Affairs and the Graduate College inaugurated the Centennial Achievement Graduate Student Award.
 The description is as follows:

-- This award is presented to four students who are working on an advanced degree program in the Graduate College during the current academic year.
-The award will be presented to two students at the Master's level and two students at the Doctoral level.
+- This award is presented to students who are working on an advanced degree program in the Graduate College during the current academic year.
+In years past, the award was presented to two students at the Master's level and two students at the Doctoral level.
 In 2018, due to the philanthropic commitment of past Master’s Award recipient, Dr. William Broussard (MA, ‘02, and Ph.D., ‘07—Rhetoric, Composition, and the Teaching of the English Language) we are excited to share a third Master’s awardee will be selected and receive a $500 stipend.

 - The primary purpose for these awards is to recognize outstanding achievement and contributions by Graduate College students and to provide financial assistance and recognition to encourage these students to complete their Graduate studies.